pycage/shellfish/README.md

     npm run build-package
 to generate the `shellfish.pkg` bundle file in `build/` for easy distribution.

-### Build the Core Icons Stylesheet
+### Build the Icons Stylesheets

 Run
     npm run build-icons
-to generate the stylesheet with the core icons from the SVG files in `icons/svg/`.
+to generate stylesheets with the icons from the SVG files in `icons/`.

 ### Generate the Shellfish Documentation